 From Symptoms to Solutions

-With a focus on helping your horse return to their natural state, we dive deep into the systemic approach of going beyond the temporary band-aid solutions, to uncover and address the true root causes of chronic conditions.
+With a focus on helping your horse return to their natural state, we dive into the systemic approach of going beyond the temporary band-aid solutions, to uncover and address the true root causes of chronic conditions, and what to do about them.

 - Written by Carol Moreton, Founder, EquiNatural